oqolarte/oblong/content/project/site.md

 ```

 where:
-- `-x` is output resolution in HRESxVRES.
+- `-x` is output resolution in HRESxVRES (horizontal and vertical resolution respectively).
 Here, I set HRES = 1366, and VRES will adapt to maintain the ratio.
 - `--quality` is the quality factor.
 Here, I set it to 85.